-These are so-called self-certified mortgages where the banks accepted the customers details of their personal income and expenditure.
-In many cases, the banks also sold mortgages without setting out a repayment plan with customers storing up trouble for the future.
+Government research shows that more than half of all interest-only mortgages where approved without the lender asking for proof of income and outgoings.
+These are were known as 'self-certified mortgages'; where the banks accepted the customers declaration of their personal income and expenditure without conducting the correct due diligence.
+In many cases, the banks also sold mortgages without setting out a repayment plan with the customer.

-Finding yourself in a situation where you have to sell your home, due to marriage breakdown or a property that is no longer suitable can be really tough.
-The market can be turbulent and you may find that your home is worth considerably less than when you first bought it.
-If you want to sell in a hurry then you may have to sell at a loss.”
+Finding yourself in a situation where you have to sell your home, due to marriage breakdown for example.
+The market can be turbulent and if you're home is also in negative equity you may be worried that you'll have to sell at a loss.

 If you answered yes to even one of these questions, it's going to be difficult for you to solve the problem on your own.
 You are likely going to need expert help and advice from specialists that have significant experience negotiating with mortgage lenders to arrange more suitable mortgage terms and shortfall write-offs.
 That's where Negative Equity UK come in.
 We are the only specialist negative equity and property debt company operating in the UK that is authorised and regulated by both the Financial Conduct Authority and Chartered Accountancy Regulatory Board.

 You could be eligible for a mortgage debt write-off of up to 95% of your negative equity shortfall.
 This is a common outcome for our clients with interest-only mortgage problems and negative equity.
 Getting your lender to write-off a significant portion of what you owe them isn't something you can simple ring up their call centre about and request.
 But it is a professional negotiation that we can conduct on your behalf, and something we do everyday for our clients with banks, building societies and other lenders/debt agencies.

 Experience has taught us that negative equity debt on interest-only mortgages is only part of the issue that our clients face.
 You may also be concerned about the lack of information that is out there about your situation, and indeed its impact on your ability to access credit in the future.